nashcheez/car-pool/README.md

 * I have provided comments wherever possible for a better understanding of the code.

-* The application was developed on MAC OS X Sierra using Sublime Text 3 & Google Chrome.
+* The application was developed on  macOS Sierra using Sublime Text 3 & Google Chrome.